 - annual Pap tests for women between the ages of 30 and 65.

-The partners plan to achieve reductions through an array of interventions focused on patient education, provider education, electronically integrated clinical decision-making tools and changes to the health system culture.
+The partners are working to achieve reductions through a number of interventions focused on patient education, provider education, electronically integrated clinical decision-making tools and changes to the health system culture.

-The project partners will reach consumers through placing posters and patient brochures in all primary care and urgent care sites of the provider partners and linking Choosing Wisely materials to online reminders that patients receive before their visits.
+To reach consumers, project partners have placed posters and patient brochures in all of their primary care and urgent care sites.
+They also include links to Choosing Wisely materials in the online reminders patients receive before their visits from their patient portal.

 Organizations with statewide reach—such as Blue Cross Blue Shield of North Carolina (3.8 million customers) and the North Carolina State Health Plan for Teachers and State Employees (more than 685,000 members and dependents)—disseminate information about Choosing Wisely through newsletters, mailings, blog posts and more.
 Meanwhile, the NCMS continues to disseminate Choosing Wisely messaging to state and regional medical societies and health care organizations.

 By reducing the use of unnecessary or potentially avoidable tests and treatments, Duke Health leaders intend to improve the care their patients – and all North Carolinians – receive.
 To achieve that, the Choosing Wisely effort led by the North Carolina Healthcare Quality Alliance, with Duke as a key participant, aims to improve patient and clinician education, transform system processes, and foster community-based dialogues between patients and clinicians about making smarter health care choices.

 Duke places a special emphasis on engaging physicians at the beginning of their medical careers.
 In many of its residency programs, a high value care curriculum is implemented through a series of lectures with interactive cases, delivered by inpatient and outpatient division faculty.
 Duke is using the three services selected for this grant as specific case examples and the curriculum has been the basis for two program-wide initiatives under the Choosing Wisely campaign.